Mauritius without passport: the measure extended until June 30, 2027

 A success that benefits regional tourism

-Since its implementation, the “Mauritius without passport” system has enjoyed undeniable success with the approximately 870,000 inhabitants of Reunion Island.
-This administrative facility has considerably simplified the procedures for Reunionese families wishing to discover Mauritius.
+Since its implementation, the "Mauritius without a passport" scheme has been undeniably successful with the more than 900,000 inhabitants of Réunion.
+This administrative simplification has considerably simplified the process for Réunion families wishing to discover Mauritius.

 Tourism professionals also welcome this extension.
-Reunion tour operators can thus develop attractive offers to Mauritius, aimed at an ever-widening public, without the constraints linked to obtaining a passport.
+Tour operators in Reunion and airlines can now develop attractive offers to Mauritius, targeting an ever-growing audience, without the constraints associated with obtaining a passport.

 Strengthening ties between the two islands